cindent

 :vsp <my-file>

-splits windows and opens the
+splits windows and opens the my-file

 ctrl-ww